ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

   recommended to limit the content to a text string.

 - `parameter`:
-    - `unique` attribute: This is a hint to RMs and other tools that the combination of all parameters marked `unique` must be unique to the resource type.
-That is, no two resource instances of the same resource type may have the same combination of `unique` parameters.
+    - `unique-group` attribute: This is a hint to RMs and other tools that the combination of all parameters with the same value should be unique to the resource type.
+That is, no two instances of the same resource type should have the same combination of these parameters.
+If not specified, multiple instances of the same resource type may have the same value of this parameter.

+      Note: a boolean `unique` attribute was formerly used for a similar purpose, but was commonly misused, and is now deprecated.
+An RA may provide it for backward compatibility, but because it is only a hint in any case, RMs and tools are free to ignore it.

     - `required` attribute: This is a hint to RMs and other tools that every resource instance of this resource type must specify a value for this parameter.